danvim/RosDash/README.md

        messageType: "beluga_msgs/Gearshift"
    }));

-   let dashboard = new Vue({
+   let Dashboard = new Vue({
        el: "#dashboard-root", //root of the Vue.js element
        data: {
-           data: { //Collection of all data from ROS
+           data: { //Initialization of collection of all data to be exchanged with ROS
                //...
            }
        },